abhurtun/Blog/blogs/awsSamNetCore.md

 ### Installing SAM CLI

+SAM CLI is a tool that also allows faster, iterative development of your Lambda function code, which is explained at Test Your Serverless Applications Locally Using SAM CLI (Public Beta).
+To use SAM CLI, you first need to install **Docker**.
 The easiest way to install SAM CLI is to use pip.

 You can run SAM CLI on Linux, Mac, or Windows environments.
 The easiest way to install SAM CLI is to use pip.